e2r3p13/libregex/README.md

-# libregex - Regular expressions library for C
+# libregex - A lightweight regular expressions C library

 ## Overview
-Regex expressions are very useful to describe a formal language.
+Regular expressions are very useful to describe a formal language.
 We made a small library that converts a given regular expression into a language (represented by a DFA).
 Then, several functions helps you to find occurrences of a valid sentence for this language.

 ## Public API
 ```C